How to find a recruiter to help you with your job search

 Other ways to increase your chances of being found by a recruiter include taking a leadership role in a professional association, speaking at an industry conference, blogging, hosting a podcast, or being active on social media.

 Follow on social media any companies that interest you because recruiters notice when you do this and are likely to check out your profile.
-Also ask colleagues in your career field if they can recommend a recruiter with whom they have personally worked, and if they are willing to introduce you.
+Also ask colleagues in your career field if they can recommend a recruiter with whom they have worked, and if they will introduce you.

 You can use directories or online search to find recruiters in your career field.